ThePurityOfChaos/CSS452FinalProject/README.md

 getters/setters: to get from or set a new value for the renderable

-'update()': updates the renderable's position based on its current velocity, and checks for collisions with boundaries
+'update()': updates the renderable's position based on its current velocity, and checks for collisions with boundaries.

 ### gravity_particle_set.js

+'addEmitterAt(x,y,n,perpetual,direction)'

+'[Overloaded options: int/float speed, int/float force, int/float maxForce]:' Creates a 'gravity_emitter' and adds it to the set.

+'getEmitterAt(int index):' Returns the emitter object at the index location in the set.

+'update()'

+'[Overloaded option: gravity_renderable[]]:' Performs collisions between 'gravity_particles' and the input array of 'gravity_renderables'.

 ### File Organization